sophiacieslicki/Sophia-BlueStamp-Portfolio/index.md

 # First Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7U8yNla3_gU?si=KJVs3y6t1QKK2BAB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+<pre> My main project is the Fitness Rehab device.
+This project requires using Edge Impulse to create a machine learning model.
+Edge Impulse is an online platform where users can create their own machine learning models.
+My first milestone was to get familiar with the Edge Impulse interface by completing one of the tutorials and gaining a deeper understanding of how machine learning works.
+One of the main parts of my project is machine learning.
+Therefore, being confident in my understanding and abilities to create a machine learning model is essential to my project.

+The tutorial that I used was an audio classifier model.
+My final model had 7 classifiers: hello_dad, hello_frederick, hello_nella, hello_sophia, hello_mom, noise, and unknown.
+The model works by having the user say something into the microphone of a computer or phone.
+If the user says one of the hello classifiers, the classifier will show on the screen.
+It will also show how accurate the model's prediction is based on the data that it has.
+The ideal accuracy for a machine learning model such as this one is 80%.
+If the model isn't able to classify what the user is saying into one of the five hello classifiers then it will display “unknown” or “noise” as well as the accuracy.

+One of the challenges that I had to overcome was data bias because of underfitting.
+When I first trained the model I only had three classes: hello_sophia, noise, and unknown.
+Since there weren't that many classifications I didn't need much data in order for the model to determine the relationship between the classifications.
+However, when I added the other four classifiers I encountered underfitting.
+Since I didn't have much data for the new hello classifiers and much more for hello_sophia, the model was unable to determine the relationships between the classifications.
+It would automatically default to hello_sophia because that is where I had most of my data.
+In order to overcome this challenge I had to record more data for my new classes.
+Not only did this help remove my data bias but it also improved my accuracy.

+Something that I learned in this milestone was data splitting.
+When I was recording my data for my model I used recordings that were 1-3min long with me repeating the classifier over and over again.
+This led to a low accuracy because the model wasn’t able to determine specifically when I was saying the classifier.
+In order to overcome this challenge I split my recordings.
+Splitting into small manageable chunks on Edge Impulse helps organize each individual classification so that it has a train/test split of 80/20 respectfully.

+Overall, through doing this tutorial I learned a lot about machine learning and how to use Edge Impulse.
+I am excited to implement what I have learned into my Fitness Rehab device.

 <!---
 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.** -->